-The DO electrode should be calibrated at the Zero saturation point at least once a month.
-Before each day's use, the 100% saturation point should be checked in moist air and recalibrated if necessary.
+The DO section of the electrode should be calibrated at the Zero saturation point at least once a month.
+Before each day's use, the 100% saturation point should be checked in moist air and re-calibrated if necessary.
 For optimum accuracy, calibrate the DO100% point as near to your sample temperature as possible (within the calibration temperature limits of 5°C - 40°C).